candy-kingdom/mints/README.md

 1
 ```

-Note that you could also use the `add_parser` function to manually add the parser by its name:
+Note that you could also use the `add_parser` function to manually add the parser:
 ```py
 # test.py